OECD: Meetings

 Delegates from the member countries attend committee and other meetings.
 Former Deputy Secretary-General Pierre Vinde estimated in 1997 that the cost borne by the member countries, such as sending their officials to OECD meetings and maintaining permanent delegations, is equivalent to the cost of running the secretariat.
-This ratio is unique among inter-governmental organisations.
-In other words, the OECD is more a persistent forum or network of officials and experts than an administration.

 The OECD regularly holds minister-level meetings and forums as platforms for a discussion on a broad spectrum of thematic issues relevant to the OECD charter, member countries, and non-member countries.